RyanCCollins/rn-fitness-app/README.md

 Made as part of beta testing the Udacity React Nanodegree

 # Don't copy this
-- A. it's not complete and
+- A. it's not complete
 - B. you'll probably get caught plagarizing :smile: